-The circumference of the ball shall not be more than 28 in, and not less than 27 in.
+The circumference of the ball shall not be more than 28 in. and not less than 27 in.
 The weight of the ball at the start of the game shall not be more than 16 oz. nor less than 14 oz.
-The pressure shall be equal to atmospheric pressure (i.e. 15 lb. per sq. in. = 1 kg/cm2 at sea level).
+The pressure shall be equal to one atmosphere, which equals 15 lb./sq.in. (= 1 kg/cm2) at sea level.
 The ball shall not be changed during the game unless authorised by the Referee.